futnuh/tormach_za_ros2_drivers/MOVEIT_SERVO_INTEGRATION.md

 # MoveIt Servo Integration for ZA6 Robot

+> **Note**: This document describes an earlier integration approach.
+For the most up-to-date and complete documentation, see **`TELEOP_SERVO_INTEGRATION.md`** which covers the full hardware teleoperation implementation.

 ## Overview

 This document describes how to integrate MoveIt Servo for gamepad teleoperation with the ZA6 robot.
 The integration includes both software configuration and hardware-specific modifications to the MoveIt 2 source code.